 After you get divorced, you may be able to temporarily keep your health coverage through a law known as "COBRA."
 If your former spouse got insurance through an employer that has at least 20 employees, COBRA lets you stay on that plan for up to 36 months.
 You can keep that plan unless you remarry or enroll in a new plan.

 But insurance through COBRA can be expensive.
 Even though COBRA lets you stay on your former spouse's plan, you'll have to pay all of the monthly premiums yourself, without any contribution from the employer.
-So it's important to learn what those premiums are so you can figure out your budget after you get divorced.
+It's important to learn what those premiums are so you can figure out your budget after you get divorced.

 Also, in order to get COBRA coverage, you need to tell the administrator of the health plan within 60 days of your divorce or legal separation.